-- IP Location Finder - KeyCDN provides a tool called IP Location Finder which you can use to easily find the IP address, location, and hosting provider of a particular hostname.
+- Use a tool - KeyCDN provides a tool called IP Location Finder that you can use to easily find the IP address, location, and hosting provider of a particular hostname.
 Simply enter the hostname into the search field and click Lookup.

 dig yourwebsite.comand look at the answer section which displays the A record.

-- Chrome Devtools - Lastly, you can also use Google Chrome’s devtools to find the IP address of a particular domain.
-To do this, simply open up devtools, navigate to the Network tab and select the site’s HTML doc.
+- Browser DevTools - Lastly, you can also use your browser's developer tools, like Google Chrome's DevTools, to find the IP address of a particular domain.
+To do this in Chrome, simply open up the DevTools, navigate to the Network tab and select the site's HTML doc.
 You should then see under Headers > General > Remote Address the IP address associated with that URL.

 If you need to quickly convert a URL to an IP address consider using one of the 3 methods mentioned above.
 There are of course other ways to find an IP address, however, each of the methods above are simple to use and provide fast results.
 If you require more information about a particular domain, consider using the first option (the IP Location Finder).
 It not only supports both IPv4 and IPv6 lookups but also offers a JSON API.